The Letter to the Hebrews:

 danger lurks

-Once we’ve figured out what is “declared at first by the Lord,” the author of the Letter to the Hebrews cautions that we need to pay closer attention to what we’ve heard.
+Once we’ve figured out what’s “declared at first by the Lord,” the author of the Letter to the Hebrews cautions that we need to pay closer attention to what we’ve heard.
 What will happen if we don’t pay attention?
 We’ll be in danger of drifting away from our faith.
 It’s no secret that this has happened to many people who failed to understand their faith well enough to stick with it through life’s difficulties.
 The author’s claim is that if we truly understand our faith, we’ll be better equipped to withstand earthly pressures and setbacks.
-He sees it as his task to explain not only that Jesus has brought about the possibility of our salvation, but also how it is that Jesus even is able to accomplish this.
+He sees it as his task to explain not only that Jesus has brought about the possibility of our salvation, but also how it is that Jesus is able to accomplish this.

 a must-read for anyone interested in apologetics